mnx-solutions/sdc-piranha/README.md

 ## Common errors:
 `Cannot find module {X}`
     You don't have module X and need to install it using `npm install {X}`.
-Make sure you have access to it, because piranha is using some private modules.

-`Invalid developer` in SSO
+`Invalid developer` message when logging in to the portal in the web browser.
     Your `sso.keyId` or `sso.keyPath` are wrong.
-Re-check them and make sure they are in Admin portal.
+Re-check them and make sure they are in SDC Admin.

 [1]:https://github.com/DeadAlready/node-easy-config
 [2]:https://github.com/trentm/node-bunyan